Loading...

 Teacher / Substitute Teacher · Minnesota

 Everything you need to become a certified teacher or substitute teacher in Minnesota.
-Education, exams, fees, and application steps — verified against Minnesota Professional Educator Licensing and Standards Board (PELSB).
+Education, exams, fees, and application steps — verified against Professional Educator Licensing and Standards Board (PELSB).

 Last verified: 2026-03-21